geco333/longevity_assignment/README.md

 ## In a container

-load the image tar to the local repository:
+download and load the image tar to the local repository:

 > docker load -i health_score.tar